Interim Executive Director

-Becky-Jo is passionate about providing students access to educational opportunities and has served as a volunteer mentor for ASPIRE Oregon, a program of the Oregon Student Assistance Commission, since 2015.
+Becky-Jo is passionate about providing students access to educational opportunities.
+She is a previous volunteer mentor for ASPIRE Oregon, a program of the Oregon Student Assistance Commission, and has been a board member for Downtown Languages since 2017.
 A proud Duck, Becky-Jo holds a bachelor’s degree in sociology from the University of Oregon and a master’s of business administration from Northwest Christian University.
-She is the marketing specialist at Pacific Continental Bank.
+She is an account executive and business development director at Cappelli Miles.

 Madison is a graduate of the University of Oregon with a degree in international business and a focus in cultural anthropology.
 She is a Financial Advisor with Edward Jones where she is able to serve her community through financial education.
 She served on the JCHM Habitat for Humanity board of directors for 3 years, where she was a member of the grant-writing committee.
 She has also been heavily involved with The Boys and Girls Club and Oregon Networking Exchange.
 In her free time, she and her husband Scott love to travel, and spend time at the dog park with their 2 Corgis!